 « Back

 The Los Angeles Department of Water and Power (LADWP) started its solar program in 1999.
 They offer net metering programs for customers who connect their solar panel systems to the energy grid.
-The net metering process takes the energy produced by the customer’s solar panels and subtracts it from the energy they use from LADWP.
+The net metering process takes the energy produced by the customer’s solar panels.
+Afterward, it subtracts it from the energy they use from LADWP.
 Net metering lowers customers’ monthly energy bills by receiving credits for their solar production.

 Where does LADWP provide net metering?